 Millions of people around the world, primarily women, experience harm from a current or former partner, whether physical, sexual, economic, psychological, or a combination of these.
-This Intimate Partner Violence (IPV) is a fundamental injustice that violates women’s basic rights and affects the mental and physical well-being of survivors, their families, and broader communities.
+This intimate partner violence (IPV) is a fundamental injustice that violates women’s basic rights and affects the mental and physical well-being of survivors, their families, and broader communities.
 The repercussions of violence against women can last for generations.

-We worked with Raising Voices and the Center for Domestic Violence Prevention in Uganda to reduce the frequency and prevalence of intimate partner violence.
-First, we developed a board game to increase intimacy between partners by helping them see from each other’s perspective, aiming to build empathy despite potentially disparate household roles.
+We worked with Raising Voices and the Center for Domestic Violence Prevention in Uganda to reduce the frequency and prevalence of IPV.
+First, we developed a board game to increase intimacy between partners by helping them see from each other’s perspectives, aiming to build empathy despite potentially disparate household roles.
 Then we also trained community activists in Cognitive Behavioral Therapy to equip them with tools to help community members assess and change harmful thinking patterns.
 After the training, one community activist said it gave him concrete ways to think about and deal with many of the problems he faces in his work with community members.

 Reducing alcohol use

 In India, we’re targeting men’s alcohol use in an effort to reduce IPV, as the two are linked in complex ways.
 We’ve partnered with RTI Global India, St. John’s Research Institute, and the Association for Promoting Social Action to test whether small financial incentives for sobriety can lead to reductions in drinking in the evening.
 In addition, we will evaluate whether coupling incentives with brief behavioral couples therapy can foster sustained change in alcohol use, relationship dynamics, and intimate partner violence.